rorist/android-reverse/presentation.md

     * classes.dex           Application code in Dalvik bytecode
     * resources.asc         Compiled resources (strings, images, ...)

-# Static analysis

-## Introduction to the Dalvik bytecode
+# Introduction to the Dalvik bytecode

 * Java source code is compiled to Java bytecode (with javac) and then compiled to Dalvik bytecode (with dx)
 * Dalvik has some optimisations with memory consumption in mind
     * No stack, direct access to variables
     * FIXME

----

-## Introduction to Smali
+# Introduction to Smali

 * Smali is inspired by the official DEX representation format (optained with dexdump)